 Submit for Scheduling button will take you to list of fields where you enter dates and times when customers need us.
 Log each day they need services.

-If customer asks about the rates, tell them that the office already quoted them, but you’ll be happy to have the office call them back again with that info.
+If a customer asks about the rates, tell them that the office already quoted them, but you’ll be happy to have the office call them back again with that info.
 Plus, they’ll get a confirmation email within 24 hours listing all the visits and rates with a total.
 The credit card will be charged AFTER the visits are completed, and we do offer 100% money back guarantee if they are not happy with our services.
-In addition, that email confirmation will be a great way to confirm the accuracy of the visits that have been entered in the pet sitter’s schedule.
+In addition, the email confirmation will be a great way to confirm the accuracy of the visits that have been entered in the pet sitter’s schedule.